Bonikadesai/advance_flutter_galaxy_app/README.md

 # Galaxy Planets

+## Project Definition:

+Galaxy Planets (Animator)

+## Project Description:

+"Galaxy Planets (Animator)" is an exciting mobile application built using Flutter, focusing on creating captivating animations.
+The app incorporates concepts such as Implicit Animation and Explicit Animation, along with additional features like Shared Preferences and Local JSON Bank.
+It offers a range of functionalities designed to provide users with an immersive and visually stunning experience.
+"Galaxy Planets (Animator)" aims to deliver an engaging and visually appealing animation experience for users.
+By incorporating Implicit and Explicit Animation techniques, along with Shared Preferences, a Local JSON Bank, fetching planet details, saving favorites, light and dark themes, a splash screen, and detailed planet screens, the app offers a comprehensive solution for users to explore the wonders of the galaxy through captivating animations.

 ## Project Objectives :

 - Implicit Animation : The app utilizes Implicit Animation techniques to create smooth and